yhtMinceraft1010X/liferay-portal/learn-resources/README.markdown

 />
 ```

 The first line includes the `liferay-learn` tag library.
-The `liferay-learn:message` tag links to the `download-app` resource in the `learn-resources/marketplace-store-web.json` file.
+Then the `liferay-learn:message` tag links to the `download-app` resource in the `learn-resources/marketplace-store-web.json` file.
 When the JSP renders, the text *How can I download an app?* links to the resource located at <https://learn.liferay.com/dxp/latest/en/system-administration/installing-and-managing-apps/installing-apps/downloading-apps.html>.

 That's how you link to Liferay Learn resources!

+> A CDN server hosts the JSON files.
+For example, here's how the `<liferay-learn:messag key="download-app" resource="marketplace-store-web" />` tag works:
+>
+> 1. The tag checks for the resource file (JSON file with prefix `marketplace-store-web`) on the *local* CDN server at <https://learn-resources.liferay.com/marketplace-store-web.json>.
+> 1. The local server checks the *global* server at <http://s3.amazonaws.com/learn-resources.liferay.com/marketplace-store-web.json> for updates to the resource.
+> 1. If the local resource is valid, it's served immediately.
+Otherwise, the local server serves the resource after refreshing the local resource cache with the latest update from the global server.

 ## Guidelines